Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 But brindle can also get very heavy up to the point where the dog looks almost completely black.

 Since a very dense striping pattern gives the impression the dog had actually red stripes on black coat this is sometimes called black brindle or reverse brindle.
-But there is no such thing and technically all brindle dogs express black stripes on a red coat.

 Brindle and Coat Types

-The most basic brindle pattern is a brindled sable.
-Sables have yellow coat all over the body with varying amounts of dark shading.
-Some of the sable pattern can be covered by white spotting or a melanistic mask, but usually, there is plenty of space where brindle can show.
+Some of the sable pattern can be covered by white spotting or a melanistic mask.
+But there is plenty of space where brindle can show.
+This is why “full-body brindle” or just “brindle” usually means sable brindle.

 But the effect is nearly the same as in heavily shaded sables because brindle stripes become less visible or not visible at all on an already very dark coat.

 In tan pointed dogs, black stripes will only be visible in the lighter tan markings.
-Such a brindled tan point pattern is often called brindlepont.

 Trindle

-The combination of brindle with white markings on a black and tan dog is sometimes called trindle (as in tricolor-brindle).
+The combination of brindle with white markings on a black and tan dog is sometimes called trindle (as in tricolor brindle).

 Brindled Saddle Pattern

-Since brindle only affects red coat.
+Brindle only affects red coat.
 Only the lighter areas on a saddle-patterned dog get brindle stripes.
 The same goes for the intermediate pattern called creeping tan.

 Brindle and Melanistic Mask

 Brindle on the muzzle can be covered up by a melanistic mask.
-This is a common combination in breeds like Boxer, Mastiff, French Bulldogs, Great Danes or Dutch Herder.
+This is a common combination in breeds like Boxer, Mastiff, French Bulldogs, Great Danes, or Dutch Herder.

 Brindle and Phaeomelanin Intensity